877-921-4050

-Methods of Abuse
+Methods of Ecstasy Abuse

 Serotonin is a naturally occurring chemical that regulates sleep, digestion, mood, sexual activity and sensitivity to pain.
-Ecstasy causes a surplus of serotonin, dopamine and norepinephrine to be released in the brain and binds to the serotonin transporter.
+Ecstasy use causes a surplus of serotonin, dopamine and norepinephrine to be released in the brain and binds to the serotonin transporter.
 This binding stops the transporter from removing the serotonin and ending the signal that is being communicated between the brain’s neurons.

 Effectively, the brain sends signals of happiness, comfort and sexual attraction for much longer and in much greater amounts than it normally would.

-Because the brain releases such an excess amount of serotonin, when users “come down,” they often experience depression, sleep problems, severe anxiety and perform poorly in certain types of cognitive and memory tasks.
+Because the brain releases such an excess amount of serotonin, when ecstasy users “come down,” they often experience depression, sleep problems, severe anxiety and perform poorly in certain types of cognitive and memory tasks.

-Signs and Symptoms of Ecstasy Use
+Signs and Symptoms of Ecstasy Abuse and Ecstasy Addiction

 • Blurred vision